Always correctly centered and compensated

 The turned parts which EMB machines are 20 to 300 millimetres in diameter with individual weights up to 14 kilogrammes.
 “We are a series manufacturer through and through.
 The lots are ones from 200 to 30,000 units”, explains Mr. Runkel.
 Around 80% of the components machined by EMB are turned parts.
 Michael Runkel refers to a marked increase in the milled parts proportion over the past few years.
 The turning/milling centres of EMB’s production enable all-in machining with main and opposed spindle – and also in the five-axis range.

 EMB’s range of work & services also includes sub-assembly mounting in addition to turning and milling.
-“In our assembly department, we assemble, for instance, some 50,000 sub-assemblies each year for Rittal which – as completely picked & packed merchandise – are supplied with all accessories directly to the customers”, clarifies Mr. Runkel.
+“In our assembly department, we assemble, for instance, some 50,000 sub-assemblies each year for a major customer which – as completely picked & packed merchandise – are supplied with all accessories directly to the customers”, clarifies Mr. Runkel.

 Since October 2016, Dennis Richter from HWR’s Technical Sales has been attending to customers in North-Rhine Westphalia and the surrounding regions.
 Although he was not present at the launching of INOFlex® at EMB, he did monitor the next joint project in mid-2018.

-With the INOZet® clamping system for thin-walled machining, an extremely flexible and compensating six-jaw chuck can be made from an existing, traditional three- jaw chuck with attachable pendulum bridges.
+With the INOZet® clamping system, an extremely flexible and compensating six-jaw chuck for clamping thin-walled components can be made from an existing, traditional three- jaw chuck with attachable pendulum bridges.
 With a set each of gripper jaws for internal and external clamping, INOZet® machines whatever diameter the blanks have.
 This is a decisive benefit over a three-jaw chuck equipped with traditional clamping jaws.

 “We looked into whether the component with this precision requirement lies within the range which the INOZet® system can clamp.